Overlooked by the walls of Topkapı Palace, this playground has a jungle gym and toilets nearby.

 Located on the eastern edge of the Third Court, Topkapı's Treasury features an incredible collection of objects made from or decorated with gold, silver, rubies, emeralds, jade, pearls and diamonds.
 The building itself was constructed during Mehmet the Conqueror's reign in 1460 and was used originally as reception rooms.

-In the first room, look for the jewel-encrusted Sword of Süleyman the Magnificent and the Throne of Ahmed I (aka Arife Throne), which is inlaid with mother-of-pearl and was designed by Sedefhar Mehmet Ağa, architect of the Blue Mosque.
-It's one of four imperial thrones on display here.
+The second of the four rooms exhibits non-Ottoman objects received as gifts or spoils of war, for example a glittering zinc jug with golden adornments from Tabriz, Iran.
+The tiny Indian figures, mainly made from seed pearls, are also well worth seeking out.
 The Treasury’s most famous exhibit, the Topkapı Dagger, is in the fourth room.
-The object of the criminal heist in Jules Dassin’s 1963 film Topkapi , the dagger features three enormous emeralds on the hilt and a watch set into the pommel.
+The object of the criminal heist in Jules Dassin’s 1964 film Topkapi, the dagger features three enormous emeralds on the hilt and a watch set into the pommel.
 Near it is the Kasıkçı (Spoonmaker’s) Diamond, a teardrop-shaped 86-carat rock surrounded by dozens of smaller stones.
-First worn by Mehmet IV at his accession to the throne in 1648, it’s the world’s fifth-largest diamond.
+First worn by Mehmet IV at his accession to the throne in 1648, it’s one of the largest diamonds in the world.

 Pleasure pavilions occupy the palace's Fourth Court.
-These include the Mecidiye Köşkü , which was built by Abdül Mecit (r 1839–61) according to 19th-century European models.
-Beneath this is the Konyalı restaurant, which offers wonderful views from its terrace but is let down by the quality of its food.
-West of the Mecidiye Köşkü is the Head Physician’s Pavilion .
+These include the Mecidiye Kiosk , which was built by Abdül Mecit (r 1839–61) according to 19th-century European models.
+Beneath this is the Konyalı restaurant, which offers wonderful views from its terrace but is let down by the quality and price of its food.
+Up steps from the Mecidiye Kiosk is the Head Physician’s Pavilion .
 Interestingly, the head physician was always one of the sultan’s Jewish subjects.
-Nearby, you’ll see the Kiosk of Mustafa Pasha , sometimes called the Sofa Köşkü.
+On this terrace you will also find the Kiosk of Mustafa Pasha , sometimes called the Sofa Köşkü.
 During the reign of Ahmet III, the Tulip Garden outside the kiosk was filled with the latest varieties of the flower.

 Up the stairs at the end of the Tulip Garden is the Marble Terrace , a platform with a decorative pool, three pavilions and the whimsical İftariye Kameriyesi , a small structure commissioned by İbrahim I ('the Crazy') in 1640 as a picturesque place to break the fast of Ramazan.